-EZ-Bead starts out as a V-Bead, U-Bead, or J-Bead for easy installation, but will also fit into standard bead channel for pools with an existing standard bead channel.
+EZ-Bead starts as a V-Bead, U-Bead, or J-Bead for easy installation, but will also fit into standard bead channel for pools with an existing standard bead channel.
 Lathems Brighton Prism HG liner is an EZ-bead.
 These are now the most popular of all the bead types I sell.

 Universal bead often called uni-bead start out like a J bead, but it can convert to a standard-bead.
 Getting very popular as it will fit most swimming pools.